hk644578/OL-25-LP-045/README.md

 ## Objectives
 To understand the key factors influencing mental health issues among employees in the tech industry and build data-driven solutions for:

-### Classification Task: Predict whether an individual is likely to seek mental health treatment.
+- **Classification Task**: Predict whether an individual is likely to seek mental health treatment.
-### Regression Task: Predict the age of an individual based on personal and workplace attributes, supporting age-targeted intervention design.
+- **Regression Task**: Predict the age of an individual based on personal and workplace attributes, supporting age-targeted intervention design.
-### Unsupervised Task: Segment tech employees into distinct clusters based on mental health indicators to aid in tailored HR policies
+- **Unsupervised Task**: Segment tech employees into distinct clusters based on mental health indicators to aid in tailored HR policies